-So, what’s happening here, at 10 rows a day?
+So, what’s happening here, at 10 Rows a Day?

-Every week I pick a question that I get from my subscribers (there are almost fourteen thousand of them and they are all amazing, incredibly supportive people :) Then I search through lots of resources both online and offline to find the best ways to answer that question.
+Every week I pick a question that I get from my subscribers (there are over thirty thousand of them, and they are all amazing, incredibly supportive people 🙂 ) Then I search through lots of resources both online and offline to find the best way to answer that question.

 For those knitters who are visual learners, I make a video tutorial.

-If necessary, I compile additional cheat sheets and templates to help you use the technique I describe.
+If necessary, I compile additional cheat sheets and templates to help you use the method I describe.
 For example, I made a sweater size chart that helps you take the measurements of your favourite sweater to ensure that your finished knits fit.
 Or the knitting time calculator, that helps you plan your knitting time and get fewer UFOs.